nearform/udaru/docs/authmodel.md

 A fully working model sample can be seen in the [Full organization test file][] in the "SuperUsers with limited acces across organizations" Experiment.

 The policies built to configure access structure are of three types:
-- Access to organization management operations is given by attaching to the two root teams the default organization policies: `authorization:organizations:read`, `authorization:teams:*`, `authorization:users:*`, `authorization:policies:list`, `authorization:policies:read`,
+- Access to organization management operations is given by attaching to the two root teams the default organization policies: `authorization:organizations:read` rights to be able to access the `/authorization/organizations/<orgId>` endpoint, `authorization:teams:*` rights to allow access to `/authorization/teams/*` endpoints, `authorization:users:*` rights to allow access to `/authorization/users/*` endpoints, `authorization:policies:list` rights to access the `/authorization/policies` endpoint, `authorization:policies:read` rights to access the `/authorization/policies/<policyId>` endpoint,
-- Access to the authorization endpoints is given by attaching to teams a policy that gives `authorization:authn:access` to the `authorization/access` resource,
+- Access to the authorization check endpoint is given by attaching to teams a policy that gives `authorization:authn:access` rights to allow access on `/authorization/access/{userId}/{action}/{resource*}` endpoint,
 - Access to internal organization policies is given by defining specific internal organization actions and resources.

 [Authorization Introduction]: authorization-introduction.md